roro9999/roro9999/README.md

 ### roro.
 -----------------------

 I like to make websites and apps for fun.
-Open source advocate.

 The project I am currently working on is [Bar Automation](https://barautomation.digital/) it is a chrome extension to help you secure limited items for retail cost.